Fire and rescue services

 More information:

-Same-sex relationships are legal in Estonia, but same-sex marriages are not recognised in Estonian law.
-Attitudes can be conservative.
-You may choose to avoid public displays of affection.
+Same-sex relationships are legal and same-sex marriages are recognised by Estonian law.
+Attitudes towards same-sex relationships can be conservative.

 More information: